How to make a Drop Cloth Hammock

 The ends of the ropes were trimmed and burnt with a lighter.

-White duct tape was used to bring the ropes together on each of the four pieces.
+White duct tape was used to bring the ropes together on the four pieces.

 To add the hooks to the trees, I first drilled a pilot hole, then used a small pry bar to aid in screwing the hook into said tree.
 A large screwdriver would also be helpful for this step.

-I wanted a little embellishment on the ends of my diy drop cloth hammock.
-So I chose some Heirloom Traditions Peppery and my IOD Roller Stamp.
-I applied just a little paint on a plastic bag with a cheap chip brush.
+I wanted to embellish the ends of my DIY drop cloth hammock.
+So, I chose some Heirloom Traditions Peppery and my IOD Roller Stamp.
+I applied just a little paint to a plastic bag with a cheap chip brush.

-A scrap board was used to try to keep me on a straight line.
-The transfer of paint isn’t perfect, but I love the little touch of color it adds. you can see I ended up tying a knot on the underneath side of the support bar.
+A scrap length of board was used to try to keep me on a straight line.
+The paint transfer isn’t perfect, but I love the little touch of color it adds.
+You can see I tied a knot on the underside of the support bar.

 You can see the “hem” showing through the bottom of the hammock.
 It doesn’t interfere with the way the hammock works or feels.
-It’s very comfortable and I’ve really enjoyed lounging it it.
-The sweet vase and tumbler are available from my friend Leen Sand Dollar Lane Box, Coastal Farmhouse Décor to your Door!
-The book, is So Close To Amazing from my good friend Karianne of Thistlewood Farms!
-I’ve only read a few chapters, but if you LOVE karianne’s stories, you’ll love this book.
-At the end of each chapter she gives you the details for a diy project!
+It’s very comfortable and I’ve enjoyed lounging in it.
+The sweet vase and tumbler are available from my friend Leen.
+The book is So Close To Amazing from my good friend Karianne of Thistlewood Farms!
+I’ve only read a few chapters, but if you LOVE Karianne’s stories, you’ll love this book.
+At the end of each chapter, she gives you the details for a DIY project!

 Please PIN IT!